On this page

 - Pick up is between 4 and 5 p.m.

 - Please ensure your child is picked up by 5 p.m. at the latest.
-We have enhanced our cleaning protocols and require the facilities where camp is hosted to be evacuated at this time.
+Late fees will be applied after 5 p.m., please see chart below:

 - When you arrive at your camp location, a City employee will ask you for your camper(s) name(s) and ask you to present your ID each day